yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/07-http-server/README.md

 | TRACE 	| No	      | Yes	| Yes | Yes	| No |
 | PATCH  	| Yes	      | Yes	| No	| No	| No |

+`Safe` methods should only be used for information retrieval and should not change the server state.
+`Idempotent` methods means if two indentical requests are made they should get an identical response.

 ###### Example HTTP Request
 ```
 POST /api/note HTTP/1.1